-Where to Stay in Tokyo - Best Areas for First-Timers, Families & Food Lovers
+Where to Stay in Tokyo - Best Areas for First-Timers, Families & Couples

 Home Japan Tokyo

-Where to Stay in Tokyo - Best Areas for First-Timers, Families & Food Lovers
+Where to Stay in Tokyo - Best Areas for First-Timers, Families & Couples

 The best areas to stay in Tokyo for first-time visitors include Shinjuku, Shibuya, and Asakusa.
 But there are other neighborhoods to consider for special interests.